Skip to main content

 Who is more likely to get oesophageal cancer

-Anyone can get oesophageal cancer.
-It's not always clear what causes it.
+It's not always clear what causes oesophageal cancer.

 • are a man

-• have certain medical conditions, such as long-term, severe acid reflux or gastro-oesophageal reflux disease, or a condition called Barrett's oesophagus
+• have certain conditions, such as long-term, severe acid reflux (gastro-oesophageal reflux disease), or Barrett's oesophagus

 Barrett's oesophagus

-Barrett's oesophagus is a medical condition where some of the cells in your oesophagus grow abnormally.
+Barrett's oesophagus is a condition where some of the cells in your oesophagus grow abnormally.

-If you have Barrett's oesophagus you are slightly more likely to get oesophageal cancer.
+If you have Barrett's oesophagus you're slightly more likely to get oesophageal cancer.
 But this is not common.
-It is sometimes called a pre-cancerous condition.
+It's sometimes called a pre-cancerous condition.

 Barrett’s oesophagus often does not have any symptoms.
 But you may have symptoms of indigestion and heartburn.